Passwords: Your Electronic Signature

 That's a lot of unique accounts — each requiring a unique password that is strong enough to resist hacking.

-Think of passwords as an electronic “Power of Attorney.”
+Think of passwords as an electronic signature or “Power of Attorney.”

 Anyone in possession of your passwords can make purchases, access your bank accounts, access or delete files backed up or stored online, change settings, even post libelous comments about others on your social media accounts.